zerospiel/docs/docs/quickstarts/quickstart-2-aws.md

 Remember: the Access Key ID and Secret Access Key are the ones you generated for the {{{ docsVersionInfo.k0rdentName }}} user, `k0rdentQuickStart`.

-Then apply this YAML to the management cluster as follows:
+Apply this YAML to the management cluster as follows:

 ```shell
 kubectl apply -f aws-cluster-identity-secret.yaml -n kcm-system